|

 6.

 How can you prepare oxygen gas?
-A method for preparing a sample of oxygen gas This method of gas preparation is by water displacement Method for preparing and collecting a gas of any density by reacting a solid-liquid, as long as the gas is not too soluble in water! (dissolving or reacting).
+Apparatus and method for preparing a sample of oxygen gas This method of gas preparation is by water displacement Method for preparing and collecting a gas of any density by reacting a solid-liquid, as long as the gas is not too soluble in water! (dissolving or reacting).
 All gases are less dense than liquid water and will displace the water downwards.
-No good for soluble gases like ammonia, hydrogen chloride, nitrogen dioxide or sulphur dioxide.
+No good for soluble gases like ammonia, hydrogen chloride, nitrogen dioxide or sulfur dioxide.
 You can collect in inverted gas jar if bigger sample required.
 You have to watch for 'sucking back' effects.
 Examples:

 Oxygen has similar density to air so must be collected by method Ex 5 as the only alternative 2H2O2(aq) ==> 2H2O(l) + O2(g) (ii) Hydrogen, (iii) carbon dioxide and (iv) chlorine (moderately soluble, makes 'chlorine water') |